Fall 2023 Instructor and Student Facilitator Information:

 A Brief Guide to Designing Essay Assignments

 If you are facilitating a section of Pre-Major (undecided) students, consider strategies from: Conversations, Clarification and Collages: Innovative Workshops for Undecided Students.
 All materials (with the exception of the Pack Your Values exercise) created by staff of the Advising First Center for Exploratory Students, Florida State University.

-Instructor and TA Recruitment Information:
+Instructor and Student Facilitator Recruitment Information: